TO THE SHAREHOLDERS

 year under review.

-No dividend has been recommended for the year under review.
+In view of losses, no dividend has been recommended for the year under

 (a) Warehousing business: